yugr/debian_pkg_test/README.md

   ...  # Copy contents of your host sources.list
 # apt-get update
 ```
-* do tool-specific setup; this usually means installing prerequisites and
+* do tool-specific setup; this usually means installing prerequisites, making folder
-  building/installing necessary files inside the chroot; e.g. for
+  for logs, building/installing necessary files inside the chroot; e.g. for
   StackWipe:
 ```
 # apt-get install python